filipizydorczyk/chordify-plugin/README.md

 make
 ```

 Then you should have direcotry `build/chordify.lv2`.
-When you paste this directory to any lv2 directory it should be dtected by host at the next start.
+On linux there is post build command that also automaticly copy this directory to `~/.lv2` so that you can instantly test it at any host.
+You can also run script `./scripts/install-build.sh`.

+There is no windows scripts at the moment.

 Since I use **CMake** you should be able to go with any IDE and compiler.